|

 saints and founders set forth a different path of

-holy living with Jesus being the ultimate model,
+holy living with Jesus being the Ultimate Model, not the saint or founder.

 Some decide to live there live out in an order dedicated